 If you don’t want to deal with them, consider working with a nonprofit credit counseling agency, which can devise a debt-management plan that could provide lower interest rates.

 Student loan debt has skyrocketed to $1.3 trillion.
-If you’re still paying for your diploma, new online lenders such as Earnest, SoFi and Upstart might be able to refinance with lower interest rates.
+If you’re a millennial paying off student loan debt, you do have options.
+Online lenders such as Earnest, SoFi and Upstart might be able to refinance with lower interest rates.

 Consolidating debt can also lower your interest rate.
 Explore getting a home equity loan or line of credit.
 I got a $25,000 home equity loan with a 3.5% interest rate to pay off $18,000 in credit card debt, and my monthly payment on the total bill dropped $100.